List of Avatar: The Last Airbender characters: Fire Lord Ozai

-Fire Lord Ozai (voiced by Mark Hamill in the animated series, portrayed by Cliff Curtis in the live-action film, Daniel Dae Kim in the live-action series) is the ruler of the Fire Nation, Azulon and IIah's younger son, General Iroh's younger brother, Zuko and Azula's father, and the main antagonist of the series.
+Fire Lord Ozai (敖載 (Áo Zǎi)) (voiced by Mark Hamill in the animated series, portrayed by Cliff Curtis in the live-action film, Daniel Dae Kim in the live-action series) is the ruler of the Fire Nation, Azulon and IIah's younger son, General Iroh's younger brother, Zuko and Azula's father, and the main antagonist of the series.
 He is often depicted as unnecessarily cruel and callous as well as hot-tempered, such as when he is seen scarring Zuko's face and banishing him for perceived disrespect during a flashback in "The Storm" when Zuko questioned a general's orders as the live-action series would have the general sacrificing the 41st Unit in a suicide mission.
 Ozai would only lift Zuko's banishment if he would bring the Avatar to him alive as the live-action series also had Ozai advising Zuko to take the 41st Unit with him.
 Ozai shows Azula favor, but only due to her skill as a prodigy and being an embodiment of his ideals rather than any genuine love.
 Having welcomed his son home after Azula lied to him that Zuko killed Aang, Ozai is furious to learn of the Avatar's survival.
 When Sozin's Comet draws near, Ozai crowns himself 'Phoenix King' and embarks to destroy the Earth Kingdom, entrusting an unstable Azula with their homeland.
 Defeated by Aang, Ozai is stripped of his ability to firebend and imprisoned.